rustyshakelford2/LavaFurnace/readme.txt

 lava_furnace_timer=
 (pretty self explanatory really, it is default set at 20000 which is nearly identical to a lavabucket being burned in a furnace)
-(it accepts values from 1 to 2147483647  1 being ridiculously fast and 2147483647 being nearly 7 years real time) (The lava in the crucible will decrease as set intervals based on how much time is left on the furnace)
+(it accepts values from 1 to 2147483647  1 being ridiculously fast and 2147483647 being nearly 3 and a half years real time) (The lava in the crucible will decrease as set intervals based on how much time is left on the furnace)

 cook_timer=